How to water propagate indoor plants (the simple step-by-step guide with photos)

 Except I wasn't entirely sure what a node was, let alone where to cut...

 If your plant is a good candidate for water propagation (most of our indoor houseplants are), then this step-by-step how to guide is for you.
-One of the most popular indoor plant families that propagate really well in water are Aroids, that's plants like Pothos, Epipremnum, Philodendron and Monstera, but there are lots more good candidates this method of node propagation in water works well for.
-Syngonium, Hoyas, Begonia... the list goes on (and on).
-And yes, there are also other ways to propagate, I just find water propagation the simplest way to start if you're new to propagating plants or want to speed up the process, as cuttings take longer to root in soil, plus you can easily see what's going on each step of the way.
+One of the most popular indoor plant families that propagate really well in water are Aroids, that's plants like your Pothos, Epipremnum, Philodendron and Monstera, but there are lots more good candidates this method of node propagation in water works well for, including Syngonium, Hoyas, Chain of Hearts, String of Turtles, Begonias... the list goes on (and on).

 Step 1: Know your plant's bits (and find the nodes)

 The main planty parts you'll be looking for are the nodes, which I've marked on my Pothos N'Joy below.
 You can see the nodes are located at each junction where the petiole and leaf grow out of the main stem.
+On a lot of plants the node is easy to identify as a raised ring around the stem.

-aerial roots beside the nodes also (or in the case of some plants like Monstera, they can be monster aerial roots).
-Here's my Neon Pothos below, also showing you those nodes and aerial roots.
+You'll sometimes see little nubby aerial roots beside the nodes also (or in the case of some plants like Monstera, they can be monster aerial roots).
+Here's my Neon Pothos below, also showing you the nodes and aerial roots.
 This plant is going to be our guinea pig for today's tutorial on where to cut...

 Step 2: Cut below a node

-TOOL TIP: What are the best snips for taking indoor plant cuttings?
+TOOL TIP What are the best snips for taking indoor plant cuttings?

-The best budget-friendly snips are the Crew Mini Snips when you want to save your pennies for your plants.
+The best budget-friendly snips are these Crew Mini Snips when you want to save your pennies for your plants.
 Or for those not in NZ, the Ryalan Small Snips are the same and available from Amazon.
 But I have to admit I'm slightly obsessed with my Japanese Hidehisa House Plant Shears.
 I use them any chance I get (that's if your budget allows you to invest in something really special for you and your plants).

 PRO TIP for propagation: Cut stems on an angle